 Carlyle Healthcare Center is an average-sized nursing home in Carlyle, Illinois.
 With an overall grade of F, we consider this to be a lower end nursing home.
 If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Carlyle.
-If you aren't deterred by this nursing home's report card, you can continue reading to find out about its category grades.
-We discuss inspections in the next paragraph.
+We wouldn't blame you if you're ready to stop reading and find another facility.
+However, if you want to learn more about this facility's category grades, long-term care grades are discussed in the next paragraph.

 Carlyle Healthcare Center